3d N=2 Theories from Cluster Algebras: Abstract

-We conjecture that a new class of 3d $\scN=2$ theories are associated with a quiver $Q$ and a mutation sequence $\bm{m}$ on it.
-We define the \emph{cluster partition function} from the pair $(Q, \bm{m})$, and this partition function coincides with the $S^3_b$ partition function of the associated 3d $\scN=2$ theory $\scT[(Q,\bm{m})]$.
+We propose a new description of 3d $\scN=2$ theories which do not admit conventional Lagrangians.
+Given a quiver $Q$ and a mutation sequence $\bm{m}$ on it, we define a 3d $\scN=2$ theory $\scT[(Q,\bm{m})]$ in such a way that the $S^3_b$ partition function of the theory coincides with the \emph{cluster partition function} defined from the pair $(Q, \bm{m})$.

 Our formalism includes the case where 3d $\scN=2$ theories arise from the compactification of the 6d $(2,0)$ $A_{N-1}$ theory on a large class of 3-manifolds $M$, including complements of arbitrary links in $S^3$.
 In this case the quiver is defined from a 2d ideal triangulation, the mutation sequence represents an element of the mapping class group, and the 3-manifold is equipped with a canonical ideal triangulation.
-Our partition function coincides with that of the holomorphic part of the $SL(N)$ Chern-Simons partition function on $M$; when $N=2$ and $M$ is hyperbolic, the partition function reproduces the gluing conditions of ideal hyperbolic tetrahedra in the semiclassical limit.
+Our partition function then coincides with that of the holomorphic part of the $SL(N)$ Chern--Simons partition function on $M$.